micro/micro/platform/docs/configuration.md

   ```

 ## Advanced usage:
 The default configuration is that all m3o services talk to the infrastructure directly.
-These can be overridden using the per_service_overrides directive
+These can be overridden using the per_service_overrides directive.